Faith and Action for Strength Together

 - In 2012 Florida arrested 78,195 youth and 73,371 were for non-violent offenses.
-Florida arrests more of our youth than California or Texas and we arrest double the percentage of our youth in comparison to New York.
-The state has created a program called Civil Citations through which local law enforcement can divert youth to community-based programs without giving them criminal records.
-The recidivism rate for this program is only 4%, and it saves over $4,500 per case, yet not all communities in Florida offer this program to their youth.
+At this time, Florida arrested more of our youth than California or Texas and arrested double the percentage of our youth in comparison to New York.
+The state created a program called Civil Citations through which local law enforcement can divert youth to community-based programs without giving them criminal records.
+The recidivism rate for this program is only 4%, and it saves over $4,500 per case, yet not all communities in Florida offered this program to their youth.
 Last year, with the help of the other DART organizations in Florida, we got the state legislature to pass a bill that requires each district court to set up a civil citation program for youth.
-In 2017 alone, 5,000 children in Florida were given second chances for first-time offenses instead of giving them arrest records that brand them for life.
+Over the last two years, 9,000 children in Florida were given second chances for first-time offenses instead of giving them arrest records that brand them for life.

 - In 2005, we secured commitments from the director of the Early Learning Coalition to provide funding for a full-day of Pre-K for any child whose parents are working and make less than 200% of the poverty level.
-To date over 12,000 low-income 4-year-olds in Pinellas County have been able to attend a full-day of Pre-K because of this funding.
+As of summer 2018, over 12,000 low-income 4-year-olds in Pinellas County had been able to attend a full-day of Pre-K because of this funding.